elastisys/compliantkubernetes/docs/user-guide/log-based-alerts.md

 The alerting feature notifies you when data from one or more OpenSearch indices meets certain conditions.
 For example, you might want to notify a Slack channel if your application logs more than five HTTP 404 errors in one hour/minute, or you might want to page a developer if no new documents have been indexed in the past 20 minutes.

-Alerting features have been enabled by default in Elastisys Compliant Kubernetes as of version 0.19.X
+Alerting features have been enabled by default in Welkin as of version 0.19.X

 ## OpenSearch Alert Demo